IvanW5X/CS362-Winter2025-Team20-TalkTask/documents/Living-Document.md

 * Node.js:
   * Node will be used to not only install dependencies in our build environment, but also run JavaScript in server-side logic to allow high performance, real-time data updates, interacting with the database, and consistency across developers using the same language.
 * Express API:
   * The Express API will be used to run our backend server and simplify our server setup source code.
-It will also provide middlware support which makes it easier to extend functionality of to-do lists management functionality and powerful routing functionality.
+It will also provide middleware support which makes it easier to extend functionality of to-do lists management functionality and powerful routing functionality.
 * Vite Build Tool:
   * Vite is a blazing fast frontend building tool that utilizes modern JavaScript functionality and is optimized to obtain faster and more high performance websites compared to the widely used Webpack build tool.
 * WebSpeech API
   * The WebSpeech API is a JavaScript interface that allows users to incorporate speech recognition as data for our web application.
-This will be one the main APIs for our program, so that we can integrate voice commands from the user into to-do list funcitonality, to provide a hands-free experience and more accesibility features.
+This will be one the main APIs for our program, so that we can integrate voice commands from the user into to-do list functionality, to provide a hands-free experience and more accessibility features.
 * Google Gemini AI API
   * Allows us to produce suggested tasks for users based on their previous ones.
 This tool will primarily be used for recommending tasks and one of our stretch goals is to use this API to process natural language into to-do list functionality, so that our web application is even easier to use.
 * MongoDB:
   * MongoDB is going to be used to grant us access to a database.
-Team members in our group have free access to the database throufh previous or current OSU courses, so MongoDB was chosen to store user tasks in a JSON like format.
+Team members in our group have free access to the database through previous or current OSU courses, so MongoDB was chosen to store user tasks in a JSON like format.
 A data base allows users to access tasks across multiple devices and allow our AI model to pull tasks from the database to produce suggestions.
 * Render
   * Render is a web service platform that offers free hosting with limited resources.
 Since this project isn't expected to go big anytime soon, the free plan Render offers should be enough to allow our peers to test the web application on the internet.
 * Figma